 Honestly, the name “chiffon” made me think of matte lips first, but already on the advertorial pictures you can see that it is a soft finish, but shows some glow.
 I was really curious about the texture.
 The Missha Chiffon Painting Rouge comes in a rectangular container with a doe-foot applicator and the first time I used I was really surprised about the feel of the product on the lips.
 Similar to the Skinfood Milky Rose Vita Color Lip Lacquer it feels super soft on the lips, more like some velvet canvas.
 It is not sticky, but feels powdery when you press your lips against the back of your hand for example.
 Nontheless, it looks moist.
 The more you dabb it with your finger the more the gloss dissapears and it can be blended out to a soft tinty color without glossyness.
 Having said that, you can already imagine that this product is not transfer-proof.
 But the texture makes it useable as a blush, since the finish is powdery after blending it.
 The applicator is easy to use, but is not ideal for creating sharp lines.
 I would use a lip brush for creating sharply defined lips with this product, otherwise there is the risk of feathering borders.
 Generally, this is perfectly suited for creating gradient lips and applying it in the center of the lips mainly and blur it outwards.

 Despite the application of the Missha Chiffon Rouge Paint, which can be tricky if you are a perfectionist, I totally love the color and the powdery feeling instead of a sticky gloss feeling!
 The pigmentation of the color is great, too, although it transfers easily and is not long lasting.
 Nevertheless, the stain will stay on your lips for quite a while, but for the pigmented lips you will have to reapply it.
 You can get the Missha Chiffon Rouge Paint from W2Beauty for 8.92 US$.
-When using my affiliate link for W2Beauty or enter the code 088505 in the registration form you’ll receive a 5 US$ voucher, which can be used immediately for purchases over 30 US$.
 For those living in the US you might want to check out the prices Amazon, too.
 If you live in Germany you may also get these lip rouges from the German Missha store for 7.90 € and it will be at yor doorstep after a couple of days.